 these components is necessary to improve bioavailability and inherent

 health-enhancing qualities.
 This is a type of heat processing that uses

-steam or other hot water treatments to break down the tough cell walls
+steam or other hot water or alcohol treatments to break down the tough cell walls

 that inhibit its complete digestibility.

 While lion's mane is also renowned for its beta-glucan immune-modulating properties and benefits to the digestive tract, here on this page we primarily focus on its unique and potent effects as a neurotrophic and nootropic superfood.

 Lion's mane mushroom is considered one of the best natural dietary supplements you can take for nerve regeneration as it serves as a neurotrophic substance, helping to regulate growth and the proliferation of new neurons or nerve cells.

 This is primarily due to a number of constituents, especially the lion's mane-specific compounds "hericenones" and "erinacines", which have been demonstrated to stimulate what is referred to as "nerve growth factor" or NGF.

 The stimulation of nerve growth factor promotes the secretion of small protein neuropeptide molecules that nourish the neurons, inducing their maintenance, development and survival rate.